Ruthless (2023 film): Production

 In October 2022, it was announced that Mulroney was cast as the lead in the film, and in November of that same year, principal photography had begun in Las Vegas.

 In June 2023, it was announced that Saban Films acquired the rights to the film.

 Release

 The film was released in limited theaters and on VOD in the United States on December 15, 2023.
 It was subsequently released on streaming platform Hulu on April 13, 2024.
+Upon its debut on Amazon Prime in June 2026, the film was a success and landed in the top 10 most streamed media on the service for several weeks.